-In 1981, MND Scotland was founded by John Macleod, a 32 year old Strathclyde police officer, who had Motor Neurone Disease (MND).
+John Macleod, born 30th October 1947, was a Strathclyde Police officer who was diagnosed with Motor Neurone Disease (MND) in 1981, at the age of 33.
 Together with his wife, Peigi, their family and friends, they started the charity to help those with MND in Scotland.

 At the time John was diagnosed, services were limited and health professionals had little or no knowledge of the condition.
 John’s aim was to help change this and the Scottish Motor Neurone Disease Association was born.